emilyng/Metis-Project-03/README.md

 `Creating NYT Best Seller Datasets.ipynb` notebook.

 ### Merging Datasets
-For this project, I used several datasets.
 The self retrieved data from the NYT API, another NYT best sellers dataset from Kaggle, and a general books dataset from Kaggle which was scrapped from goodreads.com.
 I choose to include the second NYT best sellers dataset in an effort to be able to include more NYT best sellers books and increase the chances